 A work composed for the Heimatmuseum Reinickendorf, a small museum on the northern perimeter of Berlin, as part of an exhibition entitled "Interventions".
 This project was censored by the museum, and was never exhibited, despite the support of the project's curator (Dr. Lily Fürstenow-Khositashvili).

 The intended work consisted of a video, letter, and a proposed extraction.

-An article on the issue was published in TAZ, a Berlin local newspaper, and an interview between myself and critic Jon Davies was published in MOMUS, an online journal dedicated to art criticism.
+An article on the issue was published in German in the TAZ, a Berlin local newspaper, and an interview between myself and critic Jon Davies was published in MOMUS, an online journal dedicated to art criticism.